Background pattern

 Sodium

-3. How to Take Eplerenona Teva-ratio
+3. How to take Eplerenona Teva-ratio

-Eplerenona Teva-ratio tablets can be taken with food or on an empty stomach.
+Eplerenona Teva-ratio film-coated tablets can be taken with food or on an empty stomach.
 Swallow the tablets whole with plenty of water.

 Use in children and adolescents